Jimmyyyy/Journal/README.md

 5/5/17

 Today we have finally decided on exactly what we will do.
-We will make a pokemon demo that will demonstrate the movement of the character as well as the combat of the character.
-We will be doing the entire project in snap or java or javascript.
+We will make a game similar to the plague inc game.
+We will be doing the entire project in java.